For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 What obscures this simple list?
 Bad marketing, the kind that tries to over capitalize on at-home modifications we as consumers tend towards.
 Don't take the bait!

-Staying away from the promotional hubub, the fact is that your back is either reclined (cruiser), upright (standard) or forward (sport).
+Ignore the promotional hubub: your back sits either reclined (cruiser), upright (standard) or forward (sport).
 Your knees are either slightly extended (cruiser), casual (standard) or bent (sport).
 Your feet are either in front of you (cruiser), vertically inline with your knee (standard) or hiked under your thigh (sport).

 What's Your Angle?